Incubation period of STDs: when do symptoms show

 - Gonorrhea - You should get yourself screened for gonorrhea in max 2 to 6 days.
 After you have been treated, ensure to get yourself tested 2 weeks after you have been cleared to the Neisseria gonorrhoeae bacteria.

-- Syphilis – 3 to 6 weeks is the high time when you should get yourself tested after you have been involved in sexual activity and feel that you have been exposed to an STD.
+- Syphilis – 3 to 6 weeks is the high time when you should get yourself tested after you have been involved in sexual activity and feel that you have been exposed to syphilis.
 After the treatment, you should get yourself tested again after 3 months to ensure that you have been able to overcome the Treponema pallidum bacteria.

 - Hepatitis A – Make sure to get yourself tested for Hepatitis A in max 2 to 7 weeks time.
 The HAV virus averages a 28-days incubation time.
 Retesting is not really a necessity as the virus stays in your body for life.